TheOdinProject/curriculum/app/views/static_pages/dashboard_steps/community_rules.md

 If you are given a warning by our moderation team, please consider our point of view and be willing to change without taking it personally or being argumentative.
 Our rules are very similar to the expectations in professional workplaces, so this will better prepare you to interact professionally with your future teammates.

 Our rules have different levels of severity and zaps are given at the discretion of the moderator team.
+Repeated offenses automatically increase to the next penalty tier.
 Zaps accumulate over time if rules continue to be broken to ensure the well-being of our entire community.

 10 total zaps result in a ban.